Worcester Reed Warner: Death

-Warner died in Eisenach, Saxe-Weimar, Germany, and is buried in Sleepy Hollow Cemetery, Sleepy Hollow, New York.
+Warner died on a trip in Eisenach, Saxe-Weimar, Germany, four months after the Warner Library in Tarrytown was dedicated in his name.
+He is buried in the historic Sleepy Hollow Cemetery.

 Worcester Reed Warner Medal

 The Worcester Reed Warner Medal is awarded by the ASME for "outstanding contribution to the permanent literature of engineering".
-It was established by bequest in 1930.
+It was established by Warner's bequest in 1930.
 Some of the recipients are: